 In order to achieve the educational objectives of the program, observation and laboratory practice is selected according to planned experiences.
 The School of Nursing has agreements with many health agencies and institutions which provide facilities for instruction of students.
 In the Walla Walla area this includes the Walla Walla General Hospital.
-Agencies used by agreement in the Portland area include the Portland Adventist Medical Center, Bess Kaiser Medical Center, Clackamas County Health Department, Multnomah

-County Health Department, Washington County Health Department and several public and parochial elementary and secondary schools.
+Portland area agencies include the Portland Adventist Medical Center, Woodland Park Hospital, Clackamas County Health Department, Multnomah County Health Department, Washington County Health Department and several public and parochial elementary and secondary schools.
 Other agencies may be used for observation and the elective quarter.